heltmm/heltmm.github.io/_drafts/create-users-avatars-using-paperclip-and-devise.md

 rails generate devise:install
 {% endhighlight %}

-Now we want to to add a model for devise to authenticate, user
+Now we want to to add a model for devise to authenticate.
+Lets choose user.
 {% highlight bash %}
 rails generate devise user
 {% endhighlight %}